CodePipeWrangler/code_jitsu_gh/genomics/characterize_centromere.md

             plt.savefig(f'{var11}.91.{var31}.png'); print('DONE')"
     done

-Before moving on, let's revisit the grpah of epriod sizes above.
+Before moving on, let's revisit the grpah of period sizes above.
 More support is needed to confidently say 91-92 bp repeats represent the centromeric repeat.
-What if there are other, less obvious repeats that underly the centromeric machinery.
+What if there are other, less obvious repeats that truly represent the centromeric region.
+Given the underlying DNA sequence is not required for centromeric functioning in cell division, and it can be highly variable with evolutionary distance.
 Hence, without prior knowledge of the centromeric repeat type (e.g. its length), how else would we decipher which is a centromeric repeat?

 To investigate this I ran another program, RepeatObserver, to assist with further characterization of tandem DNA repeats.
-The authors of *RepeatObserver* found that centromeres consistently occur in regions that have the least diversity in repeat types (i.e. one or a few repeated sequences are present in very high numbers).
+The creators of *RepeatObserver* found that centromeres consistently occur in regions that have the least diversity in repeat types (i.e. one or a few repeated sequences are present in very high numbers).
 Taking advantage of this information, a genomic Shannon diversity index is used to predict centromere locations in several other chromosome-scale genome assemblies.
 The Fourier spectra produced by RepeatOBserver can help visualize historic centromere positions, potential neocentromeres, retrotransposon clusters and gene copy variation.
 Identification of patterns of split and inverted tandem repeats at inversion boundaries suggests that at least some chromosomal inversions or misassemblies can be predicted with RepeatOBserver.

 RepeatObserver outputs many files that can be helpful for characterizing centromeres.
 I'll show a few here that really helped distinguish where the centromere is located.